 If the majority of your traffic comes from other bloggers (from blogger Facebook groups), these readers are, for the most part, not your target and therefore won’t be interested in following you.

-SEO involves learning how to pick the right keyword and learning how to properly format your posts for search engine crawlers to be able to index it.
+SEO involves learning how to write content that people are actually searching for and learning how to properly format your posts for search engine crawlers to be able to index it.